 XQuisitor is a simple GUI written in Java that allows the user to evaluate XQuery expressions.
 It's free software [4] so you can download a binary distribution as well as the source code of the application.
-XQuisitor is already installed in the prepared disks.
-You can access it by going to the Windows menu Start " Programs " XQuery " XQuisitor.

 On the next page, XQuisitor's GUI is shown.
 We provide an explanation of the different parts of the GUI: